KennyProgrammer/Force/.github/bugs/Force-Bugs.md

 	  (M) - Assets
 	  (N) - Nave

+(F/E) #0176: Fix bug that in release build cannot retrive address of &EditorElement::GetPanel().GetSelectedObject(), need made a copy and then &, so not excecuting code with selection of game objects.
+(F/A) #0175: Fix big that not allow to select asset when asset deselects by Explorer.
+(F/A) #0174: Fixed big when reimporing already preview selected asset.
+(F/E) #0173: Fixed bug when drag asset user can scroll content with zooming camera.
+(F/E) #0172: Fixed reimport single asset sometimes cause to reimport all assets again.
+(F/E) #0171: Fixed the Rect tool snapping.
+(F/E) #0170: Fixed bugs with dialogs that still not open right project or delete all scenes when open new scene.
+(F/K) #0169: Fixed crash that causing when user clicked on cross window button, ImGui throws incurrect assets of missing completition frame.
+(F/W) #0168: Win32: Fixed bug with incurrent return values from WM_CLOSE message, before 'break' lead to immideatly destroying window by OS not by our call DestroyWindow.
+(F/E) #0167: Bug with duplicate projects paths points to the same project, in project startup page in recent projects.
+(F/E) #0166: Bug with large text rendering in script preview or asset script preivew - text not all text renders and window is not responce on inputs.
+(F/E) #0165: Fixed bug when scene asset preview not displays in play mode or no-scenes mode.
+(F/M) #0164: Fixed bug that assets with first attempt to reimport assets.
+It is not reimported.
 (F/E) #0163: Fixed bug that when user in not scene/project state when click on play, scene not display currect message.
 (F/E) #0162: Fixed bug when rename scene, somehow gets buffers overflow when name is bigger that reuqested, for example when scene is --NotSerializebleScene--.
 (F/E) #0161: Fixed incurrect style with white theme with borders on the window.